solidjs/solid-site/public/tutorial/lessons/flow_for/lesson.md

   </li>
 }</For>
 ```
 The `index` is a Signal so that it can update independently when the row is moved.
 The item is not a Signal as changing would mean a new reference and cause a new row to be created.
-The way to do nested updates is to make nested Signals or use Solid's State proxy.
+The way to do nested updates is to make nested Signals or use Solid's Store proxy.

 You can also use `<For>` to iterate over other iterable objects that are not arrays by using methods like `Object.keys` or simple spreading into an array like `[...iterable]`.